manthanank/resume-ai/README.md

 1. **Upload Resume**: Select and upload your resume (PDF or DOCX format)
 2. **AI Processing**: The system extracts text and generates relevant interview questions
+3. **Resume Analysis**: Get detailed analysis with improvement suggestions, ATS compatibility score, and keyword optimization
-3. **Answer Questions**: Go through each question and provide detailed answers
+4. **Answer Questions**: Go through each question and provide detailed answers
-4. **Get Results**: Receive comprehensive feedback and scoring for your performance
+5. **Get Results**: Receive comprehensive feedback and scoring for your performance

 ## 🔧 API Endpoints